 - Add your social media URLs to the card (not just the logos).

-- Put a short survey on the back.
+- Put a short survey on the back of your business card

-- Keep a list of referral partners and make sure they have enough cards.
+- Keep a list of referral partners and give them enough cards.

 - Include in invoices and correspondence and bags.